-Russell Surname Genealogy
+Russell Surname Meaning

 The surname first appeared as Rousel in the early 12th century.
 The alternative Russel spelling still exists.
 Other derivations of the name are possible.

-Russell Resources on
+Russell Surname Resources on

 - The Russell Family.
 Early Russell lineages.

 - Kingston Russell.
 Kingston Russell and the Russell family in Dorset.

 - The Russell Family.
 Russells in Virginia.